Percona-QA/pquery/README.md

 + *pquery v3.x* was designed for multi-node MySQL setups, and accepts options from a configuration file in INI format.
 Ref ```pquery -h```

 Please note that v2.0 accepts the same CLI options as v1.0 does, for backwards compatibility.
 And, alike to v1.0, it can handle a single node setup in that mode.
-The recommended way to pass all options and params to pquery v2.0 is using a configuration file.
+The recommended way to pass all options and params to pquery v2.0 is using a configuration file. pquery v3.x accept run options from configuration file only.

 pquery v3.x is under active development. v2.x is production, v1.0 is no longer in use.